Zachlumia: Geography

-In its later periods, Zahumlje was split into two Duchies: Upper Zahumlje in the west and Lower Zahumlje in the east.

-As the toponym Pagania disappeared by the turn of the 11th century, the land of Hum was expanded to include the territory between Neretva and Cetina previously referred to as Pagania.
-This territory was at the time controlled by local magnates called Radivojevići, Jurjevići, or Vlatkovići.

 Slavic settlement

 Slavs invaded Balkans during Justinian I (r.
 527–565), when eventually up to 100,000 Slavs raided Thessalonica.
 The Western Balkans was settled with Sclaveni (Sklavenoi), the east with Antes.
 The Sklavenoi plundered Thrace in 545, and again the next year.
 In 551, the Slavs crossed Niš initially headed for Thessalonica, but ended up in Dalmatia.
 In 577 some 100,000 Slavs poured into Thrace and Illyricum, pillaging cities and settling down.
 Hum had also a large number of Vlachs who were descendent from a pre-Slavic population.
 Related to Romanians and originally speaking a language related to Romanian, the Vlachs of what was Hum are today Slavic speaking.